EDUCBA Logo

 • This chemistry lab-cum machine shop business grew on a large scale with several companies and skilled workers.

-• His merger into Edison General Electric and then with competitor Thompston-Houston came down the title to just Electric General.
+• His merger into Edison General Electric and then with competitor Thompston-Houston came down to just Electric General.

 Motion Pictures Innovation